agenda-adventure/LocalRiverFlows/README.md

 -Added the ability to delete individual gauge listings on the 'Recently Viewed' drop down menu.
 Fixes
 -Removed some old debugging code.

+20260222 - v 1.6.1
+Changes
+-None
+Fixes
+-Thanks to a user for pointing out a bug where removing the default gauge would not be permanent across restarts of the app.
+Future
+-Version 2.0 will sport some nice iOS 26 interface elements and feature suggestions/improvements are always welcome!